 Note: API’s ability to advise non-U.S. citizen regarding visa procedures is limited.
 International applicants are advised that they will generally need to work with the host country’s consulate located in their country of origin to solicit a student visa or entry permit.

 API considers applicants with a history of disciplinary infractions on their home campus on a case-by-case basis.
-API will only consider students with disciplinary histories if the home institution has agreed that the student is eligible to participate in a study abroad program.
+API will only consider students with disciplinary histories if the home institution has agreed that the student is eligible to participate in a study or intern abroad program.
 If the infraction was relatively minor and a minimum of a full semester has passed since the infraction occurred, API is more likely to accept the student.

-More serious infractions are reviewed by the Student Services management team.
+More serious infractions are reviewed by the Student Success management team.
 A phone interview may be scheduled to discuss the disciplinary infractions with the applicant.
-If the student has a solid rationale for studying abroad and displays maturity about what has been learned from the experience, API is more likely to accept the student.
+If the student has a solid rationale for studying or interning abroad and displays maturity about what has been learned from the experience, API is more likely to accept the student.
 Students are advised that API has a strict Code of Conduct and warned that failure to abide by API guidelines on-site can result in consequences such as removal from housing or dismissal from the program.

 All students are required to sign the API Code of Conduct after acceptance.
 This outlines API’s behavioral and academic expectations, our disciplinary procedures if a student violates the Code of Conduct, including the appeals process.
 In general, for a first, minor infraction, students will receive a verbal warning.
 If the infraction is more serious or repeated, students would receive a written disciplinary warning.
 We share all written warnings issued with the student’s home university.
 Consequences beyond a warning can include dismissal from program-sponsored events (i.e. an excursion), from program housing, or from the program entirely for very serious behavior problems.